According to the law, asylum seekers can be detained:

 - In accordance with Article 28 of the Dublin Regulation.

 Asylum seekers can be detained in the regular, accelerated or Dublin procedure.
-They can only be detained in the Aliens Centre or the Asylum Home and there are no legal provisions for detention at the border.
-In practice, most asylum seekers are detained in the Aliens Centre pending a Dublin transfer.
+They can only be detained in the Foreigners Centre or the Asylum Home.
+In practice, most asylum seekers are detained in the Foreigners Centre.

 The grounds for detention are normally listed in the detention decision.
 However, they are often not sufficiently justified, which is one of the main reasons why they are often successfully challenged before the court.

-Individuals in return procedures are also detained in the Aliens Centre, primarily designed for that purpose.
-If they express the intention to apply for asylum they can be transferred to the Asylum Home or continue to be detained in the Aliens Centre on the grounds of a new detention decision, if it is determined that they have expressed an intention to seek asylum only in order to frustrate the procedure of return.
+Individuals in return procedures are also detained in the Foreigners Centre, primarily designed for that purpose.
+If they express the intention to apply for asylum they can be transferred to the Asylum Home or continue to be detained in the Foreigners Centre on the grounds of a new detention decision, if it is determined that they have expressed an intention to seek asylum only in order to frustrate the procedure of return.
+1,323 asylum seekers expressed their intention to apply for international protection in the Foreigners Centre.

 Article 84(1) IPA.